ucyo/rscompress/README.md

 - Applying a transformation algorithm to data, does not loose information.
 - All transformation algorithms are reversible, such that the original representation can be reconstructed from the new alphabet.

+### Approximations
-**Approximations** are algorithms which loose information for the sake of better compression.
+Approximations are algorithms which loose information for the sake of better compression.
 Given a threshold `theta` (this can be absolute or relative), the algorithm maps the data from alphabet A to B with an information lose within the expected threshold.
 An example for an approximation is the `~=` operator known from primary school e.g. `1/3 ~= 0.3`.
 Approximations have the following properties: